krahets/hello-algo/en/docs/chapter_backtracking/permutations_problem.md

 # Permutation problem

 The permutation problem is a typical application of the backtracking algorithm.
-It is defined as finding all possible arrangements (permutations) of elements from a given set, such as an array or a string.
+It involves finding all possible arrangements (permutations) of elements from a given set, such as an array or a string.

 The table below shows several examples, including input arrays and their corresponding permutations.